-Through misleading emails and Facebook posts, Petrilla tried—somewhat successfully—to rally public opinion against his City Council colleagues.
+Through misleading e-mails and Facebook posts, Petrilla tried—somewhat successfully—to rally public opinion against his City Council colleagues.

 Thompson, Holloway and Beall had their inboxes flooded by those who had received Petrilla’s messages, many not even from California.
-They were threatened with being recalled—and their patriotism was wrongfully questioned.
+They were threatened with being recalled – and their patriotism was wrongfully questioned.

 Then, days later, it got even more dramatic and convoluted.
-Thompson, who had been caring for his ailing father, resigned to focus on his family and his consulting business, a move that some incorrectly credited to pressure from voters and the threat of a recall.
+Thompson, who had been caring for his ailing father, resigned to focus on his family and his consulting business, a move that some incorrectly credited to the pressure from voters and the threat of the recall.
 Thompson’s father died four months later; his mother was already in convalescent care.

 Holloway indicated that he had misjudged the emotional impact on the residents who had filled his inbox.
-As a show of goodwill, Beall offered to nominate Petrilla to replace Thompson as the city's mayor pro tempore when the aspiring tank platoon leader returned from training.
+As a show of goodwill, Beall offered to nominate Petrilla to replace Thompson as the mayor pro tempore when the aspiring tank platoon leader returned from training.

-It was determined Petrilla would participate in council meetings via telephone, and would be involved in the selection of the new council member.
+It was determined that Petrilla would participate in council meetings via telephone, and would be involved in the selection of the new council member.

 Petrilla did physically attend two council meetings while he was in training.

-The first was on a weekend when he returned to Rancho Santa Margarita on a pass.
+The first was on a weekend when Petrilla returned to Rancho Santa Margarita on a pass.
 A special meeting was hastily called to accommodate Petrilla’s schedule — even though the mayor was unable to attend because he was away on a planned business trip.
 Six of the 12 candidates for Thompson’s position were interviewed publicly.
 Each councilman was allowed to ask two questions of each candidate.
 One of the standard questions Petrilla asked: “How do you define government?”

 Jaws dropped in the crowd.